aspose-drawing/Aspose.Drawing-Documentation/java/getting-started/licensing/_index.md

 {{% /alert %}}

-{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Licensing-Licensing-LoadLicenseFromFile.cs" >}}
+{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Licensing-Licensing-LoadLicenseFromFile.java" >}}

 ### **Loading a License from a Stream Object**

 The following example shows how to load a license from a stream.

-{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Licensing-Licensing-LoadLicenseFromStream.cs" >}}
+{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Licensing-Licensing-LoadLicenseFromStream.java" >}}

 ## **Metered License**